More results...

 Leo’s Wine Bar

-A staple of the First Thursdays night out, Leo’s Wine Bar is inside a bagel shop on Bree Street.
+A staple of the First Thursday night out, Leo’s Wine Bar is inside a bagel shop on Bree Street.
 The shop pours low-intervention wines from smaller producers, with a healthy selection of natural wines always available to enjoy.

 When: Monday – Saturday | 5pm – 11pm